-As some of you know, in addition to running this blog and shooting/directing my own films I also work as a colorist through my company Creative Rebellion.
+As some of you know, in addition to running this blog and shooting/directing my own films I also have worked extensively as a colorist.
 More so than anything else that I do day to day, color grading has helped to improve my understanding and approach to cinematography immensely – and one of the biggest lessons I’ve learned over the years is that you shouldn’t always protect your highlights.

 What Do I Mean By Protecting The Highlights?